confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

     }

 Initially the entire list is unsorted.
-We will use the front of the list to hold the sorted items in order to avoid using extra storage space but at the start this sorted list is empty.
+We will use the front of the list to hold the sorted items -- to avoid using extra storage space -- but at the start this sorted list is empty.

 First we must find the smallest element in the unsorted portion of the list.
 We take the first element of the unsorted list as a candidate